Tips & Article

 According to classical mythology, the Giants killed by Hercules in a fierce battle, are buried on the island under imposing blocks of Mykonian granite.
 The name “Mykonos”, somewhat pejoratively, means a mass of stones’ or a rocky place.
 A later tradition attributes the name of the island to a hero by the name of Mykonos, the son of the king of Delos, Anios, who was the son of Appolon and nymph Rhoio- a descendent of Dionysus.

-The windmills are a defining feature of the Mykonian landscape.
-There are many dotted around the island, but most are concentrated in the main town of Chora.
-The famous “Kato Mili” in Chora (Greek for lower mills), stand in a row on a hill overlooking the sea to harness the strong northern winds.
-Capped with wood and straw, the windmills were built by the Venetians in the 16th century to mill flour and remained in use until the early 20th century.
-Many have been refurbished and restored to serve as homes to locals and vaults to numerous Mykonian heritage documents.
+The windmills – are a characteristic attraction of the Mykonian landscape.
+There are many scattered around the island, but most are concentrated in the town of Mykonos (Chora) where they stand in a row on a hill overlooking the sea to take advantage of the strong north winds.
+Covered with wood and straw, the windmills were built by the Venetians in the 16th century to grind flour and remained in use until the early 20th century.
+Many have been renovated and restored to serve as homes for locals.

 Petros – was a great white pelican.
 It was the official mascot of the Greek island of Mykonos.
 In 1958, a wounded pelican was found off the coast of Mykonos by a local fisherman.
 The pelican was nursed to health and remained on the island supported by locals.
 Today, there is not one but at least three pelicans roaming around freely in Mykonos’ town.